dasJ/sd-zfs/Readme.md

 ## How it works

+### Generating
+When systemd is starting, all generators are run, this includes a generator for ZFS units.
+This generator parses the kernel parameters and creates systemd services for importing the pools as well as overriding sysroot.mount which is responsible for mounting the root.

 ### Importing
-When the initrd is running, the pools are imported (without actually mounting them).
+When systemd is running, the pools are imported (without actually mounting them).
-When importing, the `altroot` property of the pool is set (it's needed later, but also causes some trouble, see the limitations).
-It's ensured that all `cryptsetup` devices are unlocked before the pools are imported.

 There are two ways to import the pools:

 #### By scan
 If no cachefile exists, all devices in `/etc/disk/by-id` are scanned and all pools that imported without actually mount them.
+This can be forced via kernel parameter.

 #### By cachefile
 If the cachefile exists, all devices from the cachefile are imported without actually mounting them.
+This can be prevented via kernel parameter.

 ### Mounting
-The systemd mount-unit is overriden so it will only run after the pools are imported. systemd will invoke mount(8) with your `root` kernel parameter like this: `mount /dev/sda1 /sysroot` (assuming your root is `/dev/sda1`).
-This triggers `mount.zfs_member`, which is part of this repo.
-The disk parameter is irgnored by `mount.zfs`, instead, the `bootfs` value is searched in the pools.
-When a bootfs is found, it gets mounted.
-The exact process depends depends on the `mountpoint` value.
+The systemd mount-unit is overriden so it will only run after the pools are imported.
+The bootfs value is parsed here if autodetection is turned on.

 #### legacy mounting
 If the `mountpoint` value of the dataset is `legacy`, it gets mounted to `/sysroot` by executing `mount.zfs tank/root /sysroot`.
 Subdatasets are not handled in any way.